Combinatorial analysis of the period mapping: topology of 2D fibers

 \subsection{Moduli spaces}

-Let $\cal H$ be the moduli space of smooth real hyperelliptic curves $M$ with one marked point $"\infty"$ on an oriented real oval.
+Let $\cal H$ be the moduli space of smooth real hyperelliptic curves $M$ with one marked point $"\infty"$ (in what follows will be used without quotes) on an oriented real oval.
 We require this marked point being not fixed by the hyperelliptic involution $J$ acting on each curve.
-Fixing the genus $g=0,1,\dots$ of a curve and the number $k=0,1,\dots,g+1$ of its real ovals, we arrive to the decomposition of the moduli space into connected components with the given values of two topological invariants:
+Fixing the genus $g=0,1,\dots$ of a curve and the number $k=0,1,\dots,g+1$ of its real ovals, we arrive to the decomposition of the moduli space into connected components with given values of the two topological invariants:

 Any element of $\cal H$ admits an affine model: \be M=M({\sf E}):= \{(x,w)\in\mathbb{C}^2:\quad w^2=\prod_{s=1}^{2g+2}(x-e_s)\}, \qquad e_s\in {\sf E}, \ee with branching set $\sf E=\bar{E}$ symmetric with respect to the real axis.
 The hyperelliptic and anticonformal involutions of the curve we define as $J(x,w):=(x,-w)$ and $\bar{J}(x,w):=(\bar{x},\bar{w})$ respectively.
 The marked point on the real oval is the point corresponding to $(x,w)=(+\infty,+\infty)$ in the natural two-point compactification of the curve (\ref{M}).